 - Restricted use of property because of ponds, whether intended or unintended

 - Damage to roads because of prolonged ponding

-- Maintaining water quality in irrigation canals that currently receive runoff.
-Runoff will be redirected to the CSMI System, ensuring sustainable use of high quality water for downstream water users serviced by the WID
+- Water quality in irrigation canals that currently receive runoff will be maintained.
+Runoff will be redirected to the CSMI System, ensuring sustainable use of high-quality water for downstream water users serviced by the WID

 - Increased flooding resilience will reduce risk to private property and subsequent insurance claims